pvaladares/42cursus-01-Born2BeRoot/README.md

 ```bash
 SELECT host, user FROM mysql.user;
 ```
-* Everything should OK now.
+* Everything should be OK now.
 Type `exit` and log in back to check to which databases the newly created user has access to:
 ```bash
 sudo mariadb --user=pvaladar --password=IamTHEp4ssword!
 ```